House approves the Biden-McCarthy debt ceiling bill as default deadline looms

 GOP members left a closed-door conference meeting Tuesday night largely quashing the idea that disaffected members could move to oust McCarthy under a provision he agreed to during his fight for the gavel that allows any single lawmaker to bring up a snap vote to potentially oust the speaker.

-Meanwhile, some Democratic members are struggling between wanting to pass a bill to avoid a potentially catastrophic default and passing legislation with provisions their constituents don't support, like work requirements and speeding up permitting on energy projects.
+Meanwhile, some Democratic members struggled between wanting to pass a bill to avoid a potentially catastrophic default and voting for legislation with provisions their constituents don't support, like work requirements and speeding up permitting on energy projects.

 "Since the prior president and certainly since Jan.
 6th, it's been very difficult in the Capitol working across the aisle.
 It's been very painful," she said.
 "And I think this whole agreement is a turning of a corner toward a more productive relationship between Republicans and Democrats."